nestybox/sysbox/docs/design.md

 ## Rootless mode

-Sysboxd will initially not support running rootless (i.e., without root permissions on the host).
+Sysbox will initially not support running rootless (i.e., without root permissions on the host).

 In the future we should consider adding this to allow regular